Tornerro/Defuse-the-bomb-Game/README.md

 My first project for the Introdcution To Robotic course in my third year of Bachelor's at FMI Unibuc.

 ## Game description
-Defuse the bomb by submitting the correct combination of symobls.
+Defuse the bomb by submitting the correct combination of symbols.
 At the beginning of each round the matrix will show the defuse combination, make sure you can remember it.

 ## Components
 * 8x8 LED Matrix